seungyeon-k/SMF-public/README.md

 - tensorboard 2.4.1

 ### Datasets
 Datasets should be stored in `datasets/` directory.
-Datasets can be set up in one of two ways.
+Datasets can be set up as follows.
-- For synthetic 3D basic shape dataset, you can (i) download through the [Google drive link](https://drive.google.com/drive/folders/1NuGq2LtWG627r9BNPzb1EegUuIvPUzDr?usp=sharing) or (ii) run the following script to generate your own custom dataset:
+- For synthetic 3D basic shape dataset, you can download through the [Google drive link](https://drive.google.com/drive/folders/1NuGq2LtWG627r9BNPzb1EegUuIvPUzDr?usp=sharing).

+- For standard benchmark dataset (ModelNet10, ModelNet40, and ShapeNetCore.v2), you can download through the [Github link](https://github.com/antao97/PointCloudDatasets).

+- (Optional) or (ii) If you want to generate your own custom basic 3D shape dataset, run the following script:
 ```
 preparing...
 ```

-- For standard benchmark dataset (ModelNet10, ModelNet40, and ShapeNetCore.v2), you can download through the [Github link](https://github.com/antao97/PointCloudDatasets).

-When set up, the `datasets/` directory should be follows.
+After set up, the `datasets/` directory should be as follows.
 ```
 datasets
 ├── interpolation_dataset